 This survey takes only about 5 minutes to complete and you might find out something interesting about yourself, too.
 All responses are confidential.

-Dr. William Riggs teaches bicycle and pedestrian planning and housing and economic development classes at CalPoly, San Luis Obispo.
-His research focuses on quantitative community analysis and urban planning policies with a specific interest in streets designed for biking and walking, sustainability and technology.
+Dr. William Riggs teaches bicycle and pedestrian planning and housing and economic development classes at CalPoly, erectile San Luis Obispo.
+His research focuses on quantitative community analysis and urban planning policies with a specific interest in streets designed for biking and walking, check sustainability and technology.
 He is doing a survey on how people use cargo bikes and wants your input.
 Take the Cargo Bike Survey.

 Having held back most of the tour, the Yuba rider Tim Shaefer employs a strategy that nearly wins him the yellow jersey.
 The “distract ’em with beer” tactic, last used in the 1928 Tour de France, has never been used in an American Tour.
 Despite not placing, Tim’s spirit’s are high.